Devansh-Soni-1909/mothers-day-tribute/README.md

 # 🌸 **Mother's Day Tribute Blog** 🌸

 A heartfelt tribute to mothers, celebrating their love and sacrifices with inspiring stories, health tips, and more.
-This blog project is built with **React.js** (or **Next.js**) and **Tailwind CSS**, designed to honor mothers and showcase frontend development skills with a modern, clean UI.
+This blog project is built with **React.js**  and **Tailwind CSS**, designed to honor mothers and showcase frontend development skills with a modern, clean UI.

 ---